MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/4-exercise-set-up-environment.md

 ## Delete the old environment

 In the previous versions of the pipeline, you used a single environment named _Website_.
-Now that you've created pipeline environments that represent your new environments, you'll delete the old pipeline environment.
+Now that you've created pipeline environments that represent your new environments, you can delete the old pipeline environment.

 1. Go to **Pipelines** > **Environments**.